 Mag Lip is an extra-deep-diving salmon plug featuring a strike-producing wiggle in slow current and erratic, darting “skip-beat” action in medium to fast current.
-Although the 4.5 Mag Lip is considered the salmon size, Mag lip is available in a 3.5 size too.
-Both sizes have a maximum diving range of 8 to 14 feet with the 4.5 capable of a 20 foot dive under ideal conditions.
-Like all diving plugs, diving depth will vary depending on current speed, line diameter and the amount of let-out.
+Although the 4.5 Mag Lip is considered the salmon size, Mag Lip is available in a 3.5 size too.
+Both sizes have a maximum diving range of 8 to 14 feet with the 4.5 capable of a 20-foot dive under ideal conditions.
+Like all diving plugs, diving depth will vary depending on current speed, line diameter, and the amount of let-out.

 Although not always necessary for success, Mag Lip is designed to perform with a fillet of sardine or other bait strapped to its belly, which can make this lure even more effective!
 Mag Lip bait-wrap grooves help hold wrapping thread and fillet in place.
 For the size 4.5 Mag Lip, your fillet should measure 1-3/4 inches long and 5/8 inches wide.
-Center your fillet on the belly eyelet (skin side down) and hold in place by wrapping with light test mono or elastic thread finish with 3-to-4 half hitches.
+Center your fillet on the belly eyelet (skin side down) and hold it in place by wrapping it with light test mono or elastic thread finish with 3-to-4 half hitches.

 Mag Lip 4.5 is rigged from the factory with treble hooks (Size #1 round-bend trebles) but works with singles too!
 Mag Lip 4.5 swims correctly when rigged with double 1/0 or 1/0-2/0 (2/0 on tail) siwash style single hooks.
-It’s recommend that you rig the belly single hook (point down) off two split-rings, and the trailing single (point up) off double split-rings.
+It’s recommended that you rig the belly single hook (point down) off two split-rings, and the trailing single (point up) off double split-rings.

 Mag Lip Tuning

-Mag lip is an excellent trolling lure in that it will perform at multiple trolling speeds and has a diving range of 8 to 14 feet with the 4.5 capable of diving up to 20 feet due to its large diving lip.
+Mag Lip is an excellent trolling lure in that it will perform at multiple trolling speeds and has a diving range of 8 to 14 feet with the 4.5 capable of diving up to 20 feet due to its large diving lip.
 Additional weight, a diver or downrigger can be used to take Mag Lip even deeper.

 When forward trolling, the most effective strategy is to run your lures (plugs) at different distances behind your boat.
 (This is the opposite of back-trolling, where running all your plugs the same distance from your craft may intimidate territorial fish into striking.)
-Staggering the distance your lures run behind your boat (varying the amount of let-out from 50-to-100 feet, for example) is solid trolling strategy since doing so will increasing the number of times fish will see your lures.
+Staggering the distance your lures run behind your boat (varying the amount of let-out from 50-to-100 feet, for example) is a solid trolling strategy since doing so will increase the number of times fish will see your lures.

 combined with a zigzag troll.